-This section of your portfolio should show a body of related works that demonstrate inquiry-based sustained investigation of materials, processes, and ideas through practice, experimentation, and revision.
+The Sustained Investigation section of your portfolio should show a body of related works that demonstrate an inquiry-based sustained investigation of materials, processes, and ideas through practice, experimentation, and revision.

 You’ll submit 15 images, some of which may show details and process documentation.
 Images can include fully resolved works and forms as well as sketches, models, plans, and diagrams.

 To build your Sustained Investigation section: